kabiiQ/BeatmapExporter/README.md

 If a beatmap uses a non-mp3 audio format, [FFmpeg](https://ffmpeg.org/download.html) is required to transcode into mp3. ffmpeg.exe (for Windows) can be placed on your system PATH or simply alongside BeatmapExporter.exe before launching BeatmapExporter.

+## Background Image Export

+As of version 1.3.8, there is an option to export only [beatmap background image files](https://github.com/kabiiQ/BeatmapExporter/pull/10).

 # Download/Usage

 Executables are available from the [Releases](https://github.com/kabiiQ/BeatmapExporter/releases) section on GitHub.